 A horse’s spine is different.
 When looking at the rear of a horse saddle where it sits on a horse’s back, you’ll notice the skirting is leather-bound which binds the two sides of the saddle together in the middle.
 Skirting on a horse saddle can be bound together.
 That’s fine for a horse.

-The mule palate is completely different from a horse.
+The structure of the mule’s palet is completely different from a horse.
 Their nose is longer, their mouth has nuanced differences from a horse.
 Because of this, the Mule Rider’s Martingale or a Trail Rider are the bits that work best for communicating with your mule.

 Maybe you’ve heard all this before.
 Good!
 But I don’t think you can hear this enough.
 That’s why I repeat this information as often as I can because I care about mules and donkeys.
 I want them to be cared for and rode properly; I don’t want them to be in pain.